 Published on December 15, 2017 7:17 pm, by Jen Bakker

 Raising kids is expensive.
 Australian research suggests is costs just under $300,000 to raise a child to age 17.
-Some of this is unavoidable, some depends on lifestyle decisions we make and some is discretionary.
+Some of this is unavoidable, some depends on lifestyle decisions we make and some are discretionary.
 For most of us though we want to give our kids as many opportunities as we can – which can make skimping on anything to do with our kids a difficult decision to make.

 Here are four things to keep in mind: